RitikaKuila/delta-repo/README.md

 # delta-repo
-info about git and github
+info about git and github.